zuzzas/bash_script_monitoring_packaging/README.txt

 ******** What to expect ? ********

-- When a command in your script fails, the script stops or continues, regarding selected behavior (-s or -c), and the monitoring tool is informed (element change to 1 in zabbix).
+- When a command in your script fails with nonzero return value (outside an "if",|| or &&), the script stops or continues, regarding selected behavior (-s or -c), and the monitoring tool is informed (element change to 1 in zabbix).
 You can find more information about the error (timestamp, parameters of script and failing command, error line) in /var/log/bash_script_monitoring.
 - If all commands in the script run ok, the monitoring tools is informed at the end of the execution (element changed to 0 in zabbix)

-During script execution, if you need to alert the monitoring tool, simply run ${execution_status_report_ok} or ${execution_status_report_nok}
+During script execution, if you need to alert the monitoring tool for something that is not already handled automatically, simply run ${execution_status_report_ok} or ${execution_status_report_nok}

 ******** Thanks to ********